Skip to main content

 Blood pressure can rise sharply during the first 30 to 60 seconds of cold exposure, often by 20 to 40 mmHg.
 This is the cold pressor response.
 For most healthy adults the spike is brief and well tolerated.
 For someone with uncontrolled hypertension or unstable heart disease, it can be dangerous.

-The dopamine and norepinephrine bump from cold exposure may help mood and focus, especially in mild depression and adult ADHD.
+The dopamine and norepinephrine bump from cold exposure may help mood and focus, particularly in mild depression and adult ADHD.
 The data is early but promising.
 We treat it as one tool among many, alongside sleep, training, light, and, where appropriate, medication.

 We generally advise against deep cold plunges during pregnancy because of unclear effects on heart rate and core temperature.
 Brief cool showers are typically fine if your physician agrees.
 Postpartum and breastfeeding are usually safe to resume cold exposure once your body has recovered, with clearance.